Chinese Restaurant Owner in Japan Arrested

 Accused of Repeatedly Stealing Fish Waste

-A Chinese woman running a restaurant in Japan was arrested by the police on charges of stealing fish waste.
+A Chinese woman operating a restaurant in Japan was arrested by the police on charges of stealing fish waste.
 Chinese social networking service (SNS)

 According to the South China Morning Post (SCMP) and other sources on December 9 (local time), Japanese police arrested a 66-year-old woman, Wu Huayou, on charges of theft and trespassing on November 28.

-Wu is accused of breaking into a seafood wholesale building at Tokyo's Toyosu Market on the evening of November 21 and stealing about 30 kilograms of tuna backbones and other parts worth 210 yen (approximately 2,000 won).
+Wu is accused of breaking into a seafood wholesale building at Toyosu Market in Tokyo on the evening of November 21 and stealing 30 kilograms of tuna backbones and other parts worth 210 yen (about 2,000 won).

-According to Japanese police, closed-circuit television (CCTV) footage from the scene captured Wu arriving by bicycle at a collection site operated by a company that gathers bones and skins.
-She was seen placing tuna bodies and bones into her bicycle basket and a styrofoam container.
+According to Japanese police, closed-circuit television (CCTV) footage from the scene showed Wu arriving at a collection site operated by a company that collects bones and skins, riding a bicycle, and placing tuna bodies and bones into her bicycle basket and a styrofoam container.

-Wu and her husband run a restaurant serving sashimi and Chinese cuisine about 1.5 kilometers from the market.
-It is reported that they have regularly sourced ingredients from the market and that Wu was well aware of where each store kept its fish by-products.
+Wu and her husband run a restaurant serving sashimi and Chinese cuisine about 1.5 kilometers from the market, and are known to have regularly sourced ingredients from the market.
+It was reported that she was well aware of where each store kept its fish by-products.

 The tuna backbones and discarded parts she took had originally been set aside to be processed into feed for farmed fish.

-During police questioning, Wu stated, "I thought it would be edible if cooked."
-She explained that she minced the parts to make meatballs for herself and grilled some to serve to customers.
+During the police investigation, Wu stated, "I thought it would be edible if cooked."
+She said that she minced the parts to make meatballs for her own consumption and grilled some to serve to customers.

-Local residents told Fuji News Network (FNN), "This restaurant was very popular, featured in magazines several times thanks to its generous portions, low prices, and the owner's cheerful personality."
+Local residents told Fuji News Network (FNN), "This restaurant was so popular that it was featured in magazines several times, thanks to its generous portions, low prices, and the owner's cheerful personality."

-After the incident became public, outrage spread online in Japan.
-One Japanese netizen commented, "It only cost 210 yen (about 2,000 won) for 30 kilograms.
+Once the incident became public, outrage spread online in Japan.
+One Japanese netizen commented, "It was only 210 yen (about 2,000 won) for 30 kilograms.
 She could have just bought it legally."
-Another criticized, "These are waste products not meant for consumption.
+Another netizen criticized, "These are waste products, not meant for consumption.
 Serving them to others is a bigger problem than the theft itself."

-Another Japanese netizen argued, "This isn't a case of a foreign student just starting out in society.
+Another Japanese netizen argued, "This isn't a case of a foreign student just entering society.
 It's a settled resident running a business committing this crime-she should be deported."
-Wu's length of stay in Japan is unknown, but the media reported that if convicted, she could lose her residency status.
+The media reported that Wu's length of residence in Japan is unknown, but if she is convicted, she may lose her residency status.

-There was also debate over the Japanese police's decision to release Wu's full name and a photo of her wearing a mask.
-Some questioned whether it was necessary to disclose her identity for a minor offense of this nature.
+There was also debate over the Japanese police's decision to release Wu's real name and masked face.
+Some questioned whether it was necessary to disclose her name and face for a minor offense.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.